MicrosoftDocs/ai-builder/ai-builder-docs/use-your-own-prompt-data.md

 - Data source is limited to Dataverse tables.
 - Virtual table use isn't yet supported.
-- You can use only one table as the data source.
-However, you can reference fields from multiple relationships of this table.
-- Only the attributes with the following data types are available as **Filter attribute** and in **+ Insert**: `text`, `number`, `date and time`, `choice`, `currency`, and u`nique identifier`.
-- We support only English US formats for filtering values.
-For example, Filter value=121.5 is supported, while 121,5 isn't.
-Filter value=2024-12-25 is supported while 25/12/2024 isn't.
-- You can only use direct relationships of the table added as data source.
+- You can use only two levels of relationships for each table added as data source.

-    For example, you can use `Account.'Company Name (Contact)'.Name` and `Account.'Preferred User (User)'.'Last Name'` but not `Account.'Company Name (Contact)'.'Connected To (Connection)'.'Connection Name'`.
+    For example, you can use use `Account.'Company Name (Contact)'.Name` or `Account.'Company Name (Contact)'.'Connected To (Connection)'.'Connection Name'`.

-- The total number of records that can be retrieved is limited to 1,000.
+- The total number of records that can be retrieved is limited to 30.
-- Filtering on choice/option set column isn't supported yet.

 ## Related information